 The sixth meeting of the Conference of the Parties to the Rotterdam Convention (May 2013) adopted a revised harmonized form for notifications of contacts to the Secretariat, including any modifications or additions as they occur.
 This form was also submitted to and adopted by the Conference of the Parties to the Basel Convention at its eleventh meeting and the Conference of the Parties to the Stockholm Convention at its sixth meeting.
 The form has been harmonized and may be used to transmit information on designated contacts in accordance with the provisions of the Basel, Rotterdam and/or Stockholm conventions.
 This is intended to facilitate transmission of information to the Secretariat while respecting the legal autonomy of each Convention.

-The form is available in all six official languages and can be downloaded in English, French or Spanish.
+This form is available in all six official United Nations languages and can be downloaded in English, French or Spanish.